hcavalle/goodengine/src/documents/pages/about.html.md

 ---

 ###Harrison Cavallero
 **Harrison is a full stack engineer** and is dedicated to effecting social good through business, tech and engineering.
-He also teaches computer networking and programming @USC in Los Angeles.
+He has worked for conscious businesses like SPINS.com, Destinilocators.com and Crowdfunder.com and in Higher Ed at UCLA and USC.
+He also teaches computer networking and programming at USC in Los Angeles.

 </br>